Can I Reduce Child Support In Illinois?

 Why You Need a Lawyer

 Getting your child support payments reduced means going before a judge.
-If you would like to do so, having a lawyer can provide you with the right support and direction when starting the modification process.
+Having a lawyer can provide you with the right support and direction when starting the modification process.
 Even if you have an agreement, you need to have a proper agreed order prepared, and having the help of a lawyer can save you the headaches of self-navigation.
+An Agreement must always be approved by a judge.
+Unfortunately, we know too many people that made “agreements” and suffered serious consequences because they did not have a judge approve of the agreement.

 A lawyer experienced with child support-related issues can help you prepare for the hearing by filing a modification request on your behalf and gathering all of the necessary evidence to support your modification request.
 The lawyer will gather pertinent information, such as tax returns, pay stubs, and other necessary financial information.

 An experienced child support modification lawyer will provide you with invaluable support by helping you reduce your child support payments.
-We will file all of the legal paperwork necessary and ensure that you have a fighting chance at getting your child support payments reduced.
+We will file all of the legal paperwork necessary, including your Illinois child support modification form, and ensure that you have a fighting chance at getting your child support payments reduced.